tdounias/204b-quantitative-methods-f25/README.md

-# 204b-quantitative-methods-w21
+# 204b-quantitative-methods-w25

-POLI 204B Quantitative Methods - UCSD Winter 2021
+POLI 204B Quantitative Methods - UCSD Winter 2025

+With thanks to Bert Wilden [https://www.bwilden.com] for the brunt of the work on this lab series!